- Interactive Questions

 allergy: IgE-mediated hypersensitivity (e.g., asthma, eczema, hayfever, and food allergy).

 allogeneic: Refers to the genetic differences between individuals of the same species.

 allograft: Tissue or organ graft between allogeneic individuals.

-allotype: An allelic variant of an antigen which, because it is not present in all individuals, may be immunogenic in members of the same species which have a different version of the allele.
+allotype: An allelic variant of an antigen that, because it is not present in all individuals, may be immunogenic in members of the same species that have a different version of the allele.

-alternative pathway (of complement activation): Activation pathway involving complement components C3, Factor B, Factor D and Properdin which, in the presence of a stabilizing activator surface such as microbial polysaccharide, generates the alternative pathway C3 convertase C 3 bBb.
+alternative pathway (of complement activation): Activation pathway involving complement components C3, factor B, factor D, and properdin that, in the presence of a stabilizing activator surface such as microbial polysaccharide, generates the alternative pathway C3 convertase C3bBb.

 anaphylaxis: An often fatal hypersensitivity reaction, triggered by IgE or anaphylatoxin-mediated mast cell degranulation, leading to anaphylactic shock due to vasodilatation and smooth muscle contraction.